eic/EicToyModel/README.md

 this volume with the daughter objects, observing the usual GEANT boundary conditions.
 Volumes in the endcaps are shifted (a BUG: not yet!) to their geometric center along the beam line.
 Volumes in the endcaps will be shifted towards the IP.
-This way, to first order, whatever is placed inside the integration volumes, will produce a consistent geometry after moderate re-shuffling of a particular detector stack (say, after removing one of the TRD volumes in the hadron-going endcap the e/m calorimeter behind it will be located in a proper place).
-It seems to be wise to check the integration volume actual location by means of the available library calls, and tune the detector geometry accordingly if needed).
+This way, to first order, whatever objects are placed inside the integration volumes, the geometry will be consistent after moderate re-shuffling of a particular detector stack (say, after removing one of the TRD volumes in the hadron-going endcap the e/m calorimeter behind it will be located in a proper place).

+It seems to be wise to check the integration volume actual location by means of the available library calls, and tune the detector geometry accordingly if needed.

-Apparently the community may want to decide exporting individual GDML objects describing the integration volumes for a given version of the full EIC detector geometry, and avoid the dependency on either ETM (EIC Toy Model) library or ROOT in the GEANT environment.
+Apparently the community may want to decide exporting *individual* GDML objects describing the integration volumes for a given version of the full EIC detector geometry, and avoid the dependency on either ETM (EIC Toy Model) library described here or on ROOT in the GEANT environment alltogether.
 Providing consistency between different subdetector systems may be problematic in this case though.

 ```
 # The following command brings up the G4 Qt window with the imported model: